codesandbox/codesandbox-client/packages/homepage/content/articles/codesadbox-introducing-improved-crash-reporting/index.md

 date: 2019-07-18
 ---

-Have you every been using CodeSandbox only to encounter a suddenly blank screen?
+Have you ever been using CodeSandbox only to encounter a suddenly blank screen?
 We certainly have in development!
 Often, this occurs when one of our components encounters an error during render.
 For our part, we try our best to weed out all of these cases before shipping new updates to you, but occasionally these sorts